-It has been observed that this error pertains to Windows setups when the Microsoft store has some invalid cache because a user has moved to a new time horizon and not adjusted his/her clock setup accordingly.
-As widely spread as the problem is found to be, it has some pretty easy and quick solutions to it, below being some of them.
+This error pertains to Windows setups when the Microsoft store has an invalid cache because a user has moved to a new time horizon and not adjusted his/her clock setup accordingly.
+As widespread as the problem is, it has some pretty easy and quick solutions, some of which are below.

 This one is pretty basic and comes right off the top of one’s head every time one such error occurs.
 The error states “We couldn’t connect you to the service” and asks users to check their internet connectivity.
 In order to do so, you just have to hover over to the right side of your taskbar where, along with your sound settings and clock setup, you have your web setup.
 If the Wi-Fi or hotspot you’re connected to doesn’t display an error such as ‘No Internet,’ your network is working just fine and the problem lies somewhere else.